Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Proofs for Section

-where the first inequality uses Talagrand's lemma and the fact that $\ell_{\sigma}$ is $2$-Lipschitz, the second inequality is by standard Rademacher complexity of linear models, the third inequality is by Lemma~\ref{lemma:norm_of_representations}.
+where the first inequality uses Talagrand's lemma and the fact that $\ell_{\sigma}$ is $2$-Lipschitz, the second inequality is by standard Rademacher complexity of linear models, the third inequality is by the feature norm bound in Lemma~\ref{lemma:properties_of_suboptimal_feature}.